NUBIC/psc.rb/README.md

 ## High-level interface

-`Psc::Client` provides a high-level interface to some of PSC's API capabilities.
+{Psc::Client} provides a high-level interface to some of PSC's API capabilities.

 ## Authentication

-PSC supports two forms of authentication for API calls: HTTP Basic (i.e., username & password) and token.
+PSC supports two forms of authentication for API calls: HTTP Basic (i.e., username & password) and psc_token.
 (Which forms are supported in your PSC instance will depend on its authentication system configuration.)

 A particular client instance will only use one authentication